This species is found in Thailand, but not within Bangkok itself

 Interesting facts: The Khasi Hills Keelback was a species once only known from a few remote hill locations in Northeast India, but was eventually found to be spread across China, Myanmar, and Laos as well.
-In 2009, Pauwels et al. published their findings that specimens in northern Thailand formerly referred to as the similar-looking Malayan Mountain Keelbacks (Amphiesma inas), were actually Khasi Hills Keelbacks.
-The species now known to inhabit many mountains in northern Thailand, while Malayan Mountain Keelbacks are restricted to southern Thailand and Malaysia.
+In 2009, Pauwels et al. published their findings that specimens in northern Thailand formerly referred to as the similar-looking Malayan Mountain Keelback (Amphiesma inas), were actually Khasi Hills Keelbacks.
+The species is now known to inhabit many mountains in northern Thailand, while the Malayan Mountain Keelback is restricted to southern Thailand and Malaysia.

 Wikipedia: Amphiesma khasiense